emutos/manual/README.md

 The EmuTOS User Manual.
 Start here if you know nothing about how to use EmuTOS.
 For more information, see the User Manual.

-Tools required: git, mkdocs.
-Really nice to have: make, and some sort of table of contents generator.
-I use Emacs' markdown-toc mode, but I think any decent Markdown ToC generator should work.
+Tools required: git, mkdocs, the exclude extension to mkdocs.